-Learning how to turn correctly is something new riders tend to find difficult.
-The only way to learn how to make good, safe turns is to practise and to follow the tips below.
+Learning how to turn correctly can be difficult.
+The best way to learn how to make good, safe turns is to get some training from a qualified riding instructor.

-New motorcycle riders often enter turns too quickly.
-This means they can’t hold the turn and they tend to cross into another lane of traffic or go off the road, or they brake too hard and skid out of control.
+You won’t be able to hold the turn if you enter it too quickly.
+This means you might cross into another lane of traffic or go off the road, or brake too hard and skid out of control.

 Approach turns carefully until you learn to judge how fast you can actually take a turn.
 Make sure you slow down before the turn and increase your speed smoothly coming out of it.

-Your motorcycle has two brakes – the front brake (for stopping) and a rear brake (for stability).
+Your motorcycle has 2 brakes – the front brake for stopping and a rear brake for stability.
 You need both of them to stop safely.

-The front brake is the more powerful of the two.
-It provides about three-quarters of your stopping power.
-On a modern motorcycle it provides approximately 90 percent of your stopping power.
+The front brake is more powerful.
+It provides about 75-90 percent of your stopping power.

-If you don’t know how to control a rear wheel skid, or if you are scared of applying both brakes firmly, you should get instruction on emergency braking skills from a motorcycle instructor or riding school.
+It’s a good idea to learn emergency braking skills from a motorcycle instructor or riding school.
 It may save your life.

-For example, crashes can occur if the gears are used incorrectly when changing down or turning.
+Crashes can happen if the gears are used incorrectly when changing down or turning.

 It’s important to change down through all the gears as you slow down or stop.
 This way, you have enough power to accelerate quickly if you need to.